 UDP (User Datagram Protocol) is a connectionless-oriented and unreliable transport layer communication protocol.

-User attributes are tags added to RTM users, including property names and property values.
+User attributes are tags added to Signaling users, including property names and property values.

-In the Agora RTC SDK, a user ID identifies a user in the RTC channel.
-In the Agora RTM SDK, a user ID identifiers a user in the RTM system.
-The user ID in the Agora RTC SDK and the Agora RTM SDK are independent from each other.
-Each user should have a unique user ID in the same RTC channel or RTM system.
+In the Agora Video SDK, a user ID identifies a user in the channel.
+In the Agora Signaling SDK, a user ID identifiers a user in Signaling.
+The user ID in the Agora Video SDK and the Agora Signaling SDK are independent of each other.

 The type of user role determines whether the user in the channel has streaming permissions.